Azure/iot-edge-v1/samples/hello_world/README.md

     MESSAGE_CONFIG msgConfig;
     MAP_HANDLE propertiesMap = Map_Create(NULL);

-    // add a property named "helloWorld" with a value of "from Azure IoT
+    // add a property named "helloWorld" with a value of "from Azure IoT Edge
-    // Gateway SDK simple sample!" to a set of message properties that
+    // simple sample!" to a set of message properties that
     // will be appended to the message before publishing it.
-    Map_AddOrUpdate(propertiesMap, "helloWorld", "from Azure IoT Gateway SDK simple sample!")
+    Map_AddOrUpdate(propertiesMap, "helloWorld", "from Azure IoT Edge simple sample!")

     // set the content for the message msgConfig.size = strlen(HELLOWORLD_MESSAGE);